 After 72 years, it’s still the bestselling Christmas song of all time, which is interesting given that fact that composer Berlin didn’t even celebrate Christmas: He was a Jewish man who emigrated from Russia as a child.

-Christmas was a very sad and solemn day for him.
+Christmas was a sad day for him.
 While many American families opened gifts around the Christmas tree, Berlin had his own a tradition.
 Every year he visited the grave of his son who died on Christmas Day, 1928, at only three weeks old.

-Surprisingly, unless you were alive in the 1940s you’ve never heard the recording of “White Christmas” that made it famous.
+Unless you were alive in the 1940s, you haven't heard the recording of “White Christmas” that made it famous.

 The radio premiere of the song on Kraft Music Hall was lost or taped over.
 Crosby’s original 1942 master recording – the version heard by troops overseas – wore out from overuse.
 The most familiar version is from 1947, when Crosby re-recorded the song hoping to recapture the original magic.